gc-da11yn/gc-da11yn.github.io/src/pages/en/mapping-between-revised-section-508-and-en-301-549-2014-2018-2019-and-2021.md

        <td data-wb-tags="choice_1 choice_5">412.7 Video Communication Where ICT provides real-time video functionality, the quality of the video shall be sufficient to support communication using sign language.<a href="#fn24" id="fnref24" role="doc-noteref"><sup>24</sup></a></td>
        <td data-wb-tags="choice_1 choice_2">
          <p>6.5.1 General (informative)</p>
          <p>Clause 6.5 (Video communications) provides performance requirements that support users who communicate using sign language and lip-reading.
-For these users, good usability is achieved with Common Intermediate Format (CIF) resolution, a frame rate of 20 frames per second and over, with a time difference between speech audio and video that does not exceed 100 ms.</p>
+For these users, good usability is achieved with Common Intermediate Format (<abbr>CIF</abbr>) resolution, a frame rate of 20 frames per second and over, with a time difference between speech audio and video that does not exceed 100 ms.</p>
-         <p>When the resolution is reduced to Quarter Common Intermediate Format (QCIF) and the frame rate drops to 12 frames per second the communication is still usable with some restrictions.</p>
+         <p>When the resolution is reduced to Quarter Common Intermediate Format (<abbr>QCIF</abbr>) and the frame rate drops to 12 frames per second the communication is still usable with some restrictions.</p>
          <p>A lower resolution causes less disturbance to the perception of sign language and lip-reading than that caused by a lower frame rate.</p>
          <p>Delay can be a problem in video communication.
 Overall delay values below 0,4 s are preferred, with an increase in preference down to 0,1 s.
 Values over 0,8 s are felt to hinder a good sign conversation.
 Overall delay depends on multiple factors, including e.g. network delay and video processing.
 For this reason a testable requirement on minimum values for overall delay cannot be produced.</p>
        </td>